t4sk/notes/python/zk_stark/memo.md

 TODO: example of polynomial of high degree
-TODO: example of distance decay? small errors -> identify an unique polynomial
+TODO: example of distance decay? small errors -> identify an unique polynomial many errors -> not a RS codeword (or a different RS of polynomial with higher degree?)

 ```
 g(x, y) = f0_even(y) + x * f0_odd(y)